Julia Carson: House record

 Carson won re-election numerous times, although redistricting added 100,000 people, many of them Republicans, to her district.
-She focused on issues that affected working–class Americans, many of which she personally experienced, as well as on constituent service.
-She won re-election rather handily during the next four elections, although some criticized her for being somewhat unpredictable, particularly votes for anti-terrorism bills and normal trade relations with China.
-Carson was one of the last representatives to support trade normalization with China in 2000 (because of its human rights record), and opposed the Iraq War resolution in 2002.
+She focused on issues that affected working-class Americans, many of which she experienced, and on constituent service.
+She won re-election rather handily during the next four elections.
+However, some criticized her for being somewhat unpredictable, particularly in votes for anti-terrorism bills and normal trade relations with China.
+Carson was one of the last representatives to support trade normalization with China in 2000 (because of its human rights record) and opposed the Iraq War resolution in 2002.

-During the 105th Congress (1997–1999), Carson received posts on the Banking and Financial Services Committee (later renamed Financial Services) and the Veterans' Affairs Committee, and continued in those positions during the 106th and 107th Congresses.
-The Roudebush VA Medical Center was in her district, and she often visited recuperating veterans, as well as could identify with many of their health problems.
-In the 108th Congress (2003–2005), Carson left Veterans' Affairs to accept an assignment on the Transportation and Infrastructure Committee.
+During the 105th Congress (1997–1999), Carson received posts on the Banking and Financial Services Committee (later renamed Financial Services) and the Veterans Affairs Committee and continued in those positions during the 106th and 107th Congresses.
+The Roudebush VA Medical Center was in her district, and she often visited recuperating veterans and could identify with many of their health problems.
+In the 108th Congress (2003–2005), Carson left Veterans Affairs to accept the Transportation and Infrastructure Committee assignment.
 Amtrak's largest repair facility was near Indianapolis, and she would sponsor Amtrak's largest reauthorization bill in 2005.
 Carson helped create the Indiana Mortgage and Foreclosure Hotline to counsel homeowners and potential buyers about the mortgage process, noting that although Indiana had one of the country's highest homeownership rates in 2001, it experienced a record number of foreclosures in 2004.
 She also regularly sponsored children's safety, health, and nutrition legislation, including comprehensive gun safety legislation (protecting children by requiring safety locks on handguns) in 1999.

-Carson's legislative record included leading Congress to award Rosa Parks the Congressional Gold Medal in 1999, and in 2005 allowing the civil rights icon to become the first woman to lie in state in the U.S. Capital Rotunda.
+Carson's legislative record included leading Congress to award Rosa Parks the Congressional Gold Medal in 1999 and 2005, allowing the civil rights icon to become the first woman to lie in state in the U.S. Capital Rotunda.
 Carson also cosponsored, with (Republican) Sen. Richard Lugar, the removal of bureaucratic bottlenecks on child health insurance; and commemorating author Kurt Vonnegut (H.RES.324).
 Other Congressional accomplishments included critical funding to revitalize Indianapolis's Fall Creek Neighborhood (which today includes some of the finest examples of reclaimed urban landscape in the U.S.).
-Carson also supported the new terminal for the Indianapolis International Airport, which opened November 12, 2008.
+Carson also supported the new terminal for the Indianapolis International Airport, which opened on November 12, 2008.
 She was the first recipient of the Frank O'Bannon Award from Indiana Stonewall Democrats.
-Carson also co-sponsored the Equal Employment Non-Discrimination Act and was a member of the Gay, Lesbian, Bisexual and Transgender Equality Caucus in the U.S. House led by U.S. Representative Barney Frank, D-Massachusetts.
+Carson also co-sponsored the Equal Employment Non-Discrimination Act and was a member of the Gay, Lesbian, Bisexual, and Transgender Equality Caucus in the U.S. House led by U.S. Representative Barney Frank, D-Massachusetts.